Structures with not too fast unlabelled growth: Introduction

 \subsubsection{Interpretability in $(\mathbb{Q};<)$}

 If $\fa$ and $\fb$ are structures then we say that $\fb$ is (first-order) interpretable in $\fa$ if there exist a $d\in \omega$ and a partial surjective map $I\colon A^d\rightarrow B$ such that for all relations defined by atomic formulas in $\fb$, including $x=y$ and $x=x$, are definable in $\fa$.
-Our classification shows that every structure in $\subex$ is interpretable in $(\mathbb{Q};<)$.
-We also note that for this result the number 2 in the definition $\subex$ is also tight since, as will be shown in an upcoming paper of the author, $S(2)$ is not interpretable in $(\mathbb{Q};<)$.
+Our classification shows that every structure in $\subexs$ is interpretable in $(\mathbb{Q};<)$.
+We also note that for this result the number 2 in the definition of $\subexs$ is tight as it is shown in~\cite{bodirsky2025taking} that $S(2)$ is not interpretable in $(\mathbb{Q};<)$.